 \section{Experiments}

-\textbf{Datasets.} Following \cite{ma2024clip}, we evaluate all EBC-ZIP variants listed in Table~\ref{tab:ebc_zip_variants} on four widely used crowd counting benchmarks: ShanghaiTech A \& B \cite{zhang2016single}, UCF-QNRF \cite{idrees2018composition}, and NWPU-Crowd \cite{wang2020nwpu}.
-ShanghaiTech A contains 300 training images and 182 test images, with highly congested scenes and an average of 501 people per image.
-ShanghaiTech B, the only dataset collected from surveillance viewpoints, includes 400 training and 316 test images, featuring relatively sparse crowds.
-UCF-QNRF comprises 1,201 training images and 334 test images with extremely dense crowds, averaging 815 people per image.
-NWPU-Crowd is currently the largest high-resolution crowd counting dataset, containing 3,109 training images, 500 validation images, and 1,500 test images, with an average count of 418.
-The test set annotations of NWPU-Crowd are not publicly released.
-To obtain evaluation results on this split, predicted counts must be submitted to the official evaluation server.
-This protocol helps maintain a fair comparison between methods by preventing result tweaking using test labels.
+\textbf{Variants.} To evaluate the scalability and adaptability of our proposed framework, we construct five model variants of ZIP with different backbones, including MobileNetV4 \cite{qin2024mobilenetv4}, MobileCLIP \cite{vasu2024mobileclip} and OpenCLIP's ConvNeXt-Base \cite{liu2022convnet, cherti2023reproducible}.
+These variants are suitable for different application scenarios, ranging from mobile-friendly to high-performance settings.
+The specifications are summarized in Table~\ref{tab:ebc_zip_variants}.
+All variants share the same head design and differ only in backbone complexity.
+This modularity allows ZIP to scale across computational budgets.